nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 ![](images/otel-architecture.webp)

-The **OpenTelemetry collector** is a versatile, open-source tool designed to collect, process, and export telemetry data, including **logs**, **metrics**, and **traces**.

-- **Vendor-Neutral**: OpenTelemetry aims to standardize how telemetry is collected, providing flexibility and portability.
-- **Unified Data Collection**: The collector supports receiving telemetry data from different sources (metrics, logs, traces) and exporting them to various backends, making it a single agent that replaces multiple specialized agents.
-- **Scalability and Flexibility**: The collector can be deployed as an agent (running locally alongside applications) or as a central service that aggregates telemetry from multiple agents across the infrastructure.
-- **Extensible Pipeline**: The collector follows a pipeline architecture consisting of **receivers**, **processors**, and **exporters**:
+The **OpenTelemetry Collector** is an open-source, vendor-neutral tool for collecting, processing, and exporting **logs, metrics, and traces**.
+It provides a **unified data collection** solution, replacing multiple specialized agents, and can be deployed either as a local agent or a central service.
+Its **extensible pipeline** includes:

-  - **Receivers**: Ingest telemetry data from various sources (e.g., Jaeger, Prometheus, LogStash, instrumented services).
+* **Receivers**: ingest data from various sources.
-  - **Processors**: Enrich, filter, batch, or transform data before exporting.
+* **Processors**: enrich, filter, or transform data.
-  - **Exporters**: Send the processed data to backends like Prometheus, Elasticsearch, Grafana, or third-party observability platforms (Datadog, New Relic).
+* **Exporters**: send data to backends like Prometheus, Elasticsearch, Grafana, or third-party platforms.

+It offers **scalability, flexibility, and portability** across different infrastructures.

 ## Observability as a Platform